kamaufnjeri/myportfolio/README.md

 ## License

-This project is licensed under the BTS License.
+This project is licensed under the [BSD 2-Clause License](LICENSE).